trufnetwork/node/docs/container-image-guide.md

 ```

 ## Optional: Pre-populate the configuration
-You can generate `config.toml`, `genesis.json`, and keys ahead of time so the container skips auto-initialisation.
+If you need this container to join an existing network (mainnet/testnet/devnet), generate `config.toml`, `genesis.json`, and keys ahead of time so the container skips auto-initialization.

 1. Clone the operator repository (once):
    ```bash